Save Old Smokey! (artist Phil Townsend, writer Alison Christie)

 The police are ready to haul her off to the station for interviewing, when the house suddenly re-appears, and news comes in that it wasn’t her, after all – it was Salina who did it, and so she could be set free.
 Very puzzling to Tina, of course, who knows jolly well that she did do it!
 But it gives her a new hope, because if Salina has returned, then she can ask her to send her back to her own world.
 Full of this optimism, Tina spends a couple of her spells to actually make other people happy – a spell to make her parents’ garden flourish as it never had done before, and one for her school peers, to cheer them up.
 And it’s a lovely treat for Tina, too, who is enjoying making other people happy – not only because it’s gratifying in itself, but because she is discovering that it can yield unexpected ways for her to enjoy herself too.
 She’d never have known about magic skateboarding otherwise!

 Sadly for Tina, she is soon down to earth with a bump again.
 Salina wasn’t back yet, after all – it was the twins who had sent the message about Salina.
 Tina is furious, but the twins show her in their crystal ball how happy the spells she cast (once she thought she was going) made others.
 But Tina is not a redeemed person yet – she pinches the crystal ball when it is left unguarded.
 She doesn’t like what she sees when she tries it next – her losing to Lindy – and in a temper, she sweeps the ball onto the floor, where it cracks into pieces.
 It turns out that in this world, breaking a crystal ball is much worse than breaking a mirror – something awful is guaranteed to happen to the one who broke it.
 In Tina’s case, she loses the swimming race and in a rage, uses a black magic spell against Lindy (though the twins try to stop her, saying it is the curse of the ball that is making her do it).
 Lindy is turned into a toad, in front of everyone!
 And though Tina turns her back again right away, this sort of black magic is totally beyond the pale, and everyone turns against her – including her parents and school friends.
-And she only has two spells left now…
+Moreover, it has her now facing a judge’s sentence of being turned forever into a statue.
+And she only has one spell left now…

 The twins spirit her away, but the only real solution is for Tina to reach Salina, who is on a retreat at the top of a tall mountain.
 The only catch is that Salina has put a spell on the mountain – “anyone thinking mean or nasty thoughts will be stopped from getting to the top.”
 That means that Tina must control herself much more than she has been able to do in the past!
 First she is dumped back down to the bottom, where they all started; then she must face a dragon and a giant.
 Luckily for her, she has a counteracting nice thought “Oh, if only I’d listened to the twins!
 They’ve been so good to me.
 I wish I could take back everything nasty that I thought!”
 And that does the trick – the last spell kicks in and wipes out the giant and the dragon, and she finally gets to see Salina.
 Or does she?
 All she can see is the twins – but it turns out that they were Salina, all along!
 She knew Tina needed someone to keep an eye out for her.
 The mountain was just a last test, to see if she was ready to return to her own world.
 Salina sends her back, with one spell still to spare.